DanCRichards/iEmergencyNZ/README.md

 iEmergencyNZ is a system which allows for hearing impaired people to communicate with emergency services in New Zealand without having to dial 111.
 WARNING: This is simply a simulation and doesn't actually communicate with Emergency Services in New Zealand.

+For this course I recieved first place within my semester.

 #### Motivating factors to create project